spacetelescope/poppy/docs/wfe.rst

+.. _wfe:

 Representing sources of wavefront error
 =======================================

 POPPY allows you to introduce wavefront error at any plane in an optical system through use of a wavefront error optical element.
 For Fraunhofer-domain propagation, the optical element types discussed here will act as pupil-conjugate planes.
 Currently, there is the `~poppy.ZernikeWFE` optical element to represent wavefront error as a combination of Zernike terms, and the `~poppy.ParameterizedWFE` optical element that offers the ability to specify basis sets other than Zernikes.
+Several such :ref:`basis functions <basis_functions>` are provided, along with tools for composing and decomposing wavefront errors using these bases.
+There is also a `~poppy.SineWaveWFE` element that lets you represent a simple sinusoidal phase ripple.

 ZernikeWFE
 ----------